X UNIVERSITY English Archive

 Program

 A lecture-based structure followed by discussion and Q&A to sharpen clinical decision-making.
+The order and timing may be adjusted depending on the live discussion.

 LECTURE 01